Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Methodology

-For threshold-based regimes, individuals with covariates close to the decision boundary may be clinically similar to adherent individuals and can therefore provide useful information even when their observed treatment differs from the regime recommendation.
-This motivates a covariate-based relaxation of the inclusion criterion, which we refer to as Bootstrap Adherence Windowing (BAW).
+For threshold-based regimes, individuals with covariates close to the decision boundary may be clinically similar to compatible individuals and can therefore provide useful information even when their observed treatment differs from the regime recommendation.
+This motivates a covariate-based relaxation of the inclusion criterion, which we refer to as Bootstrap Compatibility Windowing (BCW).